 Sonic Dash does well to capture the Sonic experience in an endless runner and will prove to be a real treat for fans of the long running franchise.
 The excessive ads, small number of power-ups and poorly designed score system does mean it won’t be a permanent fixture on your home screen though.

-- Play as Sonic and all your favourite characters.
+- Play as Sonic and all your favourite Sonic franchise characters.

-- Swipe, jump and roll to long distance records.
+- Swipe, jump and roll to long distance records against friends.

-- Upgrade your power-ups and purchase once off boosts.
+- Upgrade your power-ups and purchase once off boosts to reach new heights.